juri-sinitson/jurisin/README.md

 In the production you have to proxy the data and images in the same way as in `apps/artwork/src/server/backend/backend-prod-data.js`.
 If you use NodeJs in production, you can extend the `backend-prod-data.js` above according to your needs.

-If you need other image sizes check ot the documentation on https://api.artic.edu/docs/#image-sizes.
+If you need other image sizes check out the documentation on https://api.artic.edu/docs/#image-sizes.

 ## Tooling
 ### nx